Grant McCune: Biography

 McCune was born on March 27, 1943.
 He attended California State University, Northridge where he earned his undergraduate degree in biology and met his future wife.
 McCune was able to use his scientific training when he and Bill Shourt were hired in 1975 to work on creating the iconic shark in the movie Jaws, marking his start in Hollywood, though he was uncredited.
 He was subsequently hired to work on the Star Wars movies as the franchise's chief model maker, responsible for the design details of the robots (such as R2-D2) and alien characters in the films.
 He and his team earned an Academy Award for Best Visual Effects at the 50th Academy Awards for Star Wars Episode IV: A New Hope.
 He received a second Oscar nomination for his work on the 1979 film Star Trek: The Motion Picture.
 As a partner at Apogee Productions, McCune's work was featured in such films as Caddyshack before founding his own firm, which was hired to work on such movies as Speed and Spider-Man.

 Interviewed by Popular Mechanics magazine in 2009, McCune described how one uses a photographer's eye in designing miniatures, using perspective and surface details to make the objects appear as realistic as possible.

-A resident of Hidden Hills, California, McCune died at his home there of pancreatic cancer at the age of 67 on December 27, 2010.
-He was survived by his wife, Katherine, as well as by a daughter and a son.
+McCune was married to his wife, Katherine, and had a daughter and a son.
+A resident of Hidden Hills, California, he died at his home there of pancreatic cancer at the age of 67 on December 27, 2010.